Table of Contents

-For DASH, sidecar subtitle files are also supported, but only when offline packaging with Unified Packager (as Unified Origin does not support sidecar subtitles).
-Please see Adding TTML or WebVTT sidecar subtitles for MPEG-DASH for an explanation of how to add WebVTT when packaging DASH.
+For DASH, sidecar subtitle files are automatically added for WVTT, but for TTML, this is only supported in offline packaging with Unified Packager.
+Please see Adding TTML or WebVTT sidecar subtitles for MPEG-DASH for an explanation of how to add TTML and WVTT sidecar only subtitles when packaging DASH.

 Subtitles for HLS require at least version 4 of the HLS protocol.